Texvalley

-Texvalley is an integrated textile wholesale and retail market located in Erode, Tamil Nadu, India.
+Texvalley is an integrated textile wholesale and retail marketplace located in Erode, Tamil Nadu, India.

 History

 The mall was proposed by the Ministry of Textiles under the Comprehensive Power-loom Cluster Development Scheme.
 It was developed by a special purpose vehicle named Erode Textile Mall Limited.
 The foundation stone for the construction was laid on 22 January 2011 by the then Union Minister Dayanidhi Maran.
 The weekly market was opened in August 2014.

 Components

 Texvalley spreading over a vast area encompasses three major components: